cp0613/linux-xuantie-kernel/Documentation/arch/riscv/hwprobe.rst

        defined in the RISC-V ISA manual starting from commit 056b6ff467c7 ("Zfa is ratified").

+  * :c:macro:`RISCV_HWPROBE_EXT_SSDTSO`: The Ssdtso extension is supported, as in version v1.0-draft3 of the corresponding extension.

 * :c:macro:`RISCV_HWPROBE_KEY_CPUPERF_0`: A bitmask that contains performance information about the selected set of processors.